 The quality characteristics, questions, metrics and acceptance criteria as well as the results are stored in a structured artifact (spreadsheet), as shown in Table 1.
 The ID column allows to identify and quickly group each row by quality characteristic, followed by the QAR, the metric and the acceptance criteria.
-Finally, the Result column contains the result of the measurement made per row for all QARs (1 passed, 0 failed).
+Finally, the Result column contains the result of the measurement made per row for all QARs (1 passed, 0 failed) from the second iteration.